scodrington-networkten/wordpress-bedrock/docs/example.md

 ---
 layout: default
-title: Example
+title: Example Page
 ---

 ##example page
-this is an example
+this is an example woo